SparebankenVest/akv2k8s-website/source/content/troubleshooting/known-issues.md

 ```

 **Solution:** Make sure to install Env Injector into its own dedicated namespace, and NOT label namespace with `azure-key-vault-env-injection: enabled`.
 This label is ONLY intended for namespaces where Env Injector is going to inject secrets, not where Env Injector is installed.

+## Env Injector - application security context is not changed

+From akv2k8s 1.6, the Env-Injector does not mutate the application pod or application container security context.
+It only sets security context values for its own init container.

+If an application container requires `runAsUser`, `runAsGroup`, `fsGroup`, `seccompProfile`, or similar security settings, configure those settings directly on the workload or through your normal Kubernetes admission policies.

+See [Runtime configuration](../reference/runtime-configuration) for the init-container security context options available to the Env-Injector webhook.